cleminso/cleminso.xyz/content/now.md

 ---

 ### What I'm up to right now

-1. I'm learning and experiment with AI-coding.
+1. I'm learning and building regarde.dev with Jazz-tools.
-2. Thinking about when I will write my next blog post.
+2. Drinking v60 as always

 ### My current learning & interests

+- Jazz
-- AI
+- Code with AI
-- Product DeFi UX (Lending & Borrowing)
-- HTML & CSS